xcapis/laravel/README.md

-# laravel
+# laravel5.5
-This is a project to learn about laravel
+This is a project to learn about laravel5.5